jules2689/TweetSearch/README.md

 ---
  1. Run `pip install -r requirements.txt`
  2. Run `python -i run.py`
- 3. Wait for the index to occur
+ 3. Wait for the indexing to occur
  4. Batch Queries are then performed and results are printed into "results.txt".
  5. Term Stats (number of terms in vocabulary and a sample of 100 terms) is output to "term_stats.txt"
  6. Top Results are output to "topResults.txt"